TheSquarePotatoMan/MaterialFire/README.md

 + Removes scrollbar, menu button, page action button and full screen notification
 + Overflow button is used as a 'replacement' for the menu button
 + Replaces overflow, new tab and close-tab icons
-+ Removes back button background in normal and touch mode(but doesn't change size)
++ Removes back button background in normal and touch mode
 + Edits and adds animations to the tabs, urlbar and all buttons *visible in the screenshots*

 ### notes